MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-import-data-configuration-packages.md

 ---
-title: Use Excel to import data into Business Central
+title: Use Excel to import data
 description: Use the default configuration package to add customer data in Excel and import the data back into Business Central.
 author: brentholtorf
+ms.author: bholtorf
+ms.reviewer: bholtorf
 ms.topic: conceptual
-ms.devlang: al
 ms.search.keywords: 'migration, Excel'
-ms.date: 05/10/2022
+ms.date: 04/26/2024
-ms.author: bholtorf
 ms.service: dynamics-365-business-central
+ms.custom: bap-template
 ---
-# <a name="import-business-data-from-other-finance-systems"></a>Import Business Data from Other Finance Systems
+# Import business data from other finance systems

 When you sign up for [!INCLUDE[prod_short](includes/prod_short.md)], you can choose to create an empty company so that you can upload your own data and to test your new [!INCLUDE[prod_short](includes/prod_short.md)] company.
 Depending on the finance solution that your business uses today, you can transfer information about customers, vendors, inventory, and bank accounts.